 - Reorder task lists by dragging and dropping them in the right side menu,

 - Filter tasks to show just the selected label, assignee and due date.

 ActiveCollab can adapt to your workflow and display tasks in three different views.

-- Column view - perfect for agile workflows where cards move across columns (learn more in our free ebook).
+- Column view - perfect for agile workflows where cards move across columns,

 You can easily edit multiple tasks at once in the Batch edit mode.